ianhellstrom/rtfd/source/sql/hints/types/miscellaneous.rst

 Subsequent executions of the same statement can be satisfied with data from the cache, which means that Oracle can save on a few round trips to the database.
 Cached results are automatically invalidated when a database object upon which the result depends is modified.

-It is also possible to use system or session settings and/or table annotations to enable the result cache.
+It is also possible to use system or session settings and/or table annotations to enable the :ref:`result cache <plsql-cache-alt-rc>`.
 Typically the initialization parameter ``RESULT_CACHE_MODE`` is set to ``MANUAL``, as ``FORCE`` causes all statements' results to be cached, which is a bad idea when set at the system level.
 The ``RESULT_CACHE`` attribute of tables is set to either the ``FORCE`` or ``DEFAULT`` mode.
 ``DEFAULT`` requires the ``RESULT_CACHE`` hint in all queries where the results should be cached, and because it is the default often requires no further action.